darioromero/getting_and_cleaning_data/CodeBook.md

+# Data Book

-Note: The following Data Book describes the selected variables BEFORE making tidy the input data.
+>Note: The following Data Book describes the selected variables BEFORE making tidy the input data.
+See also table after this one.

 |  No  |   Attribute    |    Description       |   Data Type   |   Values   |
 | -----|:---------------|:--------------------:| ------------- | ------------------- |